xdu-dux/Coursera_Capstone/C9W4 - Part 2.md

 # Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

 ## Project Title *
-## Central business district Comparison Between Frankfurt and London
+## Central business district comparison between Frankfurt and London

 Describe the data that you will be using to solve the problem or execute your idea.
 Remember that you will need to use the Foursquare location data to solve the problem or execute your idea.
 You can absolutely use other datasets in combination with